campaign-layer/origin-sdk/README.md

   - `TwitterAPI` - For fetching user Twitter data from the Auth Hub
   - `SpotifyAPI` - For fetching user Spotify data from the Auth Hub
   - `Auth` - For authenticating users with the Camp SDK
-- `"@campnetwork/sdk/react"` - Exposes the CampProvider and CampContext for use in React applications
+- `"@campnetwork/sdk/react"` - Exposes the CampProvider and CampContext, as well as React components and hooks for authentication and fetching user data via the Camp Auth Hub

-- `"@campnetwork/sdk/react/auth"` - Exposes React components and hooks for authentication and fetching user data via the Camp Auth Hub
+_the `@campnetwork/sdk/react/auth` module is deprecated and will be removed in a future release; all functionality has been moved to the `@campnetwork/sdk/react` module_

 # Installation